 - What hard and soft skills would the ideal person for this role have?

-- Can you explain the challenges someone in this role would usually face?
+- What are the typical challenges that someone in this role would face?

 - Does this role play an integral part in the company’s goals?